 I often remember the Ginny Owens song that starts with the line “No, I’m not who I was when I took my first breath…” It strikes a chord with me—I’m not even sure I’m the same person I was three years ago.
 But there are some things that remain the same, and they may help you understand some influences on my writing.

 - I am married to an IT manager in a large company.
 Together we have a house, a dog, a daughter, and two babies lost to miscarriage.
-[See my post on TGC on learning to separate sin from godly grief after my first miscarriage.]
+[See my post on TGC on learning to separate sin from genuine grief after my first miscarriage.]

 - I love books and study.
 I am currently enrolled in an interdisciplinary liberal arts grad program at a Catholic university in St. Paul, Minnesota.
 I love reading theology, history, and fiction of most sorts: classics to contemporary, picture books to adult.